DreamersGather/D14UIKit/README.md

 We know that:

-* The [Qt](https://www.qt.io/)-like framework constructs UI through objects and handles events.
+* The [Qt](https://www.qt.io/)-like framework constructs application through UI objects and handles events.

-* The [imgui](https://github.com/ocornut/imgui)-like framework implements a render-loop where all events and rendering are processed in a single flow.
+* The [imgui](https://github.com/ocornut/imgui)-like framework implements a render-loop where all draws and events are processed in a single flow.

 So, which one is D14UIKit?
 The answer is that **D14UIKit supports both**.
-It is a **hybrid** architecture UI framework: when dealing with complex business logic, you can create and manage UI objects based on the OOP style, and control the application switch between ① **Asynchronous Waiting** and ② **Immediate Processing** through the `animState` switch.
+It is a **hybrid** architecture UI framework: when dealing with complex business logic, you can create and manage UI objects based on the OOP style, and control the application switch between ① **Asynchronous Waiting** and ② **Immediate Processing** through the `animState` variable.

 ## Features